17 Fun things to do in Lagos Portugal

 The many caves that have been formed from millions of years of waves smashing through the limestone cliffs, creating hidden beaches, and natural arches, are only accessible by boat, kayak, or stand up paddleboard.

-There are also dolphin sightseeing tours which are worth it if you are up for some wildlife spotting!
+There are also dolphin sightseeing tours that are well worth it if you’re up for some wildlife spotting!

 There are many companies to choose from but here are some tours to pick: